 Do you know what your child is looking at?
 At home?
 At school?

 Technology is a monster and it must be tamed.
 It’s designed to drag away the hearts of our children and turn them into addicts.
 Media of all types is addicting and they are trying to find new ways to enslave your children.

 Are we prepared to protect our home?
 We must develop a strategy.
 We can’t just simply trust our kids.
 They are under attack, and many are already hurting.

 My dear brothers and sisters, our children in this world are hurting.
-I have a friend who is in heaven today, but he worked with children, and he always asked them to finish this sentence: “If I could change my mom and dad, I would...” and then they finished the sentence.
+I have a friend who’s in heaven today, but he worked with children, and he always asked them to fill out this sentence: “If I could change my mom and dad, I would...” and then they filled out the sentence.

-• “Sometimes I wish I’d get real sick so that they would hug me and pay attention to me.”
+- “Sometimes I wish I’d get real sick so they would hug me and pay attention to me.”

-• Another says, “Not to hit us but give us a second chance.”
+- Another says, “Not to hit us but to give us a second chance.”

 And you’d be surprised at the number of children whose parents were divorced who said, “I wish Mom and Dad would get back together.”
 Our children are hurting.